menonvarun/andro_auto_framework/runner/README.md

 3. Values which are to be provided from data.csv at run time should start with $ followed by identifier which would be present in data.csv eg. $title

-4. Data files (_data.csv) files should have first row as identifiers saperated by commas and other rows as set of data saperated by comma(in same order as identifiers).
+4. Data files (_data.csv) should have first row as identifiers saperated by commas and other rows as set of data saperated by comma(in same order as identifiers).
 Each row is taken as data for a test case.

 5. For example see datadriven folder present in testcases/wordpress/datadriven